jarpex/siligpu/README.md

 > 📊 A minimal Rust-based CLI tool for measuring Apple Silicon GPU usage in snapshot form using IOReport.

 `siligpu` queries the Apple Silicon GPU performance states and calculates the active usage percentage based on residency times.
 It's a low-level, fast, no-dependency snapshot tool for developers and power users.

 ---

 ## ✅ Features

 - 🔍 One-shot snapshot of GPU residency (not a live monitor)
-- 🍎 Designed for Apple Silicon Macs (M1, M2, M3…)
+- 🍎 Designed for Apple Silicon Macs (M1, M2, M3, M4…)
+- ⏱️ Customizable sampling interval with `-t, --time` (supports ms, s, m, h)
 - 📦 Uses low-level `IOReport` framework (no Metal dependency)
 - 🦀 Written in Rust
 - 🧩 Lightweight and fast